deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

-"But...
-I mean, come on Al, you've got to have *something* you care about on Earth or you wouldn't care about trying to protect it."
+"But...I mean, come on Al, you've got to have *something* you care about on Earth or you wouldn't care about trying to protect it."